Showing posts with label Savannah. Show all posts

 Day 1: Saturday, September 26, 2015

-My husband and I traveled to Huntsville, and we stopped at Logan’s Roadhouse in Madison for lunch.
+My husband and I traveled to Huntsville and stopped at Logan's Roadhouse in Madison for lunch.

-My husband ordered a rack of ribs and 1/2 rack of ribs, a baked potato, and a Caesar salad which we split.
+My husband ordered a rack of ribs and a half rack of ribs, a baked potato, and a Caesar salad, which we split.
 I ordered a baked potato with iced tea.

-We rode to Bankston’s to look at new RV’s made by Tiffin, next, we stopped at Beat Buy where we bought a Sandisk 16 GB Ultra Camera card for my Nikon D500 camera, they did not have a Nikon Lithium Ion Battery pack
+We rode to Bankston's to look at new RV's made by Tiffin.
+Next, we stopped at Best Buy, where we bought a Sandisk 16 GB Ultra Camera card for my Nikon D500 camera; they did not have a Nikon Lithium Ion Battery pack.

-EN-El9a 7.2V 1080 m Ah 7.8Wh battery, so we went to Batteries Plus where we purchased a battery.
+We needed an EN-El9a 7.2V 1080 m Ah 7.8Wh battery, so we went to Batteries Plus and purchased one.

-We had planned to go to the Space and Rocket Center for Smithsonian Day but the place was packed, so we had a couple of hours to kill.
+We had planned to visit the Space and Rocket Center for Smithsonian Day, but it was packed, so we had a couple of hours to kill.

-My flight was delayed because the incoming flight was late which threw everything off schedule including making my connecting flight in Atlanta.
+My flight was delayed because the incoming flight was late, which threw everything off schedule, including my connecting flight to Atlanta.

-I flew on Delta Flight 4940 seat number 17C from Huntsville to Atlanta.
+I flew from Huntsville to Atlanta on Delta Flight 4940, seat number 17C.

-We were late upon arrival so were several other flights so, we had to wait our turn in line to park the plane.
+We were late upon arrival, as were several other flights, so we had to wait our turn in line to park the plane.

 Several people on the flight had a limited amount of time to reach their next connecting flight, and they were getting anxious about making their next flight, several had to reschedule.

-My connecting flight to Providence Rhode was the last flight and the next flight was not until the next day.
+My connecting flight to Providence, Rhode Island, was the last flight, and the next flight was the next day.

 They let everyone who had a connecting flight off first.

-I had only 20 minutes to reach my connecting flight at gate 34B after the plane parked.
+After the plane parked, I had only 20 minutes to reach my connecting flight at gate 34B.

-I was walking at a fast pace from Gate D, I took the elevator to the ground floor, and from there I took the tram to Gate B.
+I was walking fast from Gate D. I took the elevator to the ground floor, and from there, I took the tram to Gate B.

-I started up the escalator steps but about halfway up I stopped I was out of breath, and I let the electric stairs take me the rest of the way up.
+I started up the escalator steps, but about halfway up, I stopped.
+I was out of breath, so I let the electric stairs take me the rest of the way up.

 Once I reached the top I found myself in the middle of many restaurants and shops.

-I started walking at a fast pace toward gate 34B beginning with gate number 20.
+I started walking quickly toward gate 34B, beginning with gate number 20.

-I thought I would not make it, my mouth felt like I had swallowed a large ball of cotton, so I stopped at the water fountain for a drink of water.
+I thought I would not make it; my mouth felt like it had swallowed a large ball of cotton, so I stopped at the water fountain for a drink.

-We both boarded Delta Flight 935, and the question everyone had on their faces was What Happened?
+We both boarded Delta Flight 935, and everyone's faces were filled with questions: What Happened?
 Why are you so late?

-The flight was waiting for an older couple, who could not walk very fast.
+The flight awaited an older couple who could not walk very fast.

-I took my seat 34C next to the window, there were two black women in the seats next to me, they were headed home, and they had been on a cruise.
+I took my seat in 34C next to the window.
+Two black women were in the seats next to me.
+They were headed home from a cruise.

-The woman next to me said I did not know my father was blind until I was sixteen.
+The woman beside me said I did not know my father was blind until I was sixteen.

-I had made a connection with this woman, but never knew her name.
+I had connected with this woman but never knew her name.

-When we got off the airplane we hugged each other and said goodbye never to see one another again.
+When we exited the airplane, we hugged each other and said goodbye to seeing one another again.

-I went to baggage claim to collect my luggage.
-I watched the table turn with the last piece of luggage, mine was nowhere to be seen.
+I said goodbye to baggage claim to collect my luggage.
+I watched the table turn with the last piece of luggage; mine was nowhere to be seen.

 I heard my name over the loudspeaker.

-The voice, said for me to please come to baggage claims.
-The attendant at baggage claims said that my luggage had missed the flight and that it was still sitting in the Atlanta Airport.
+The voice said for me to please come to baggage claims.
+The attendant at baggage claims said that my luggage had missed the flight and was still sitting in the Atlanta Airport.

-They said when your bag arrives, we will have it shipped to the Fort Myers Airport.
+They said that when your bag arrives, we will have it shipped to the Fort Myers Airport.
 They gave me a tracking number and a little black bag.
-The bag was filled with a very small tube of toothpaste, a tiny toothbrush, a disposable razor, a tiny bar of soap, and an X-large White Tee Shirt.
+The bag was filled with a very small tube of toothpaste, a tiny toothbrush, a disposable razor, a tiny bar of soap, and an X-large White T-shirt.

-My luggage that was still in the Atlanta Airport, carried all of my clothes, my daily medicine, my camera charger, my IPAD, and my empty purse.
+My luggage, which was still at the Atlanta Airport, carried all of my clothes, my daily medicine, my camera charger, my iPad, and my empty purse.

-I had with me my D500 Nikon Camera, my wallet with all my money, my glasses, all my camera equipment, my IPhone, and my driver's license.
+I had my D500 Nikon Camera, my wallet with all my money, my glasses, all my camera equipment, my iPhone, and my driver's license with me.

 I went outside to the pickup area and called my daughter to come pick me up.

-She was hungry so we stopped at Wendy's for a hamburger and iced tea.
+She was hungry, so we stopped at Wendy's to get a hamburger and iced tea.

 All she had left in her apartment was a bed to sleep on, a built-in stove, and a refrigerator.